+32 478 22 65 64 | info@valentinasafarian.com

 Still Life with Pear and Grapes

-Today his paintings can be found in private and public collections, including at the National Museum in Warsaw and in the Fine Arts Museums of San Francisco.
+Quitton’s dedication to his craft and his ability to capture the essence of his subjects ensured that his work was celebrated both in Belgium and abroad.
+His paintings can be found in esteemed collections, including the National Museum in Warsaw and the Fine Arts Museums of San Francisco.

 Request For More Information